 Rephrase to understand.
 Try using, “Are you saying…?” or “So, you mean…?”.
 By rephrasing what was said and repeating it back to the sayer, clarifying helps to deal with ambiguity and vagueness.

 Wife [after hectic day]: I just feel like it never stops.

-Husband clarifies: Are you saying you’d like me to be more involved with the kids bedtime routing? (pulling clarification from context of the day).
+Husband clarifies: Are you saying you’d like me to be more involved with the kid’s bedtime routine? (pulling clarification from the context of the day).

 On a complete side note here – all you ladies, listen up!
 Try to avoid “women-speak”.
 If you need help, ask for it.
 It is so much easier on the relationship, and on ourselves, than hinting and hoping our husband catches the hint!

 Rephrase your spouse’s content and repeat it back to them.
 This helps them get more specific.
 It also helps them to know if you’re interpreting their meaning correctly and lets you dig a little deeper into what they really mean.

 Husband: I tried talking to Fred about his lack of results in sales last month, but it was really difficult.
 He would hardly say a word and I don’t know what to do with him.